It’s lovely to see you

 This approach works if you:

-- Want to make more of an impact in the world with your ideas
+- Want to make a bigger an impact in the world with your ideas

 - Are open to new ways of working

-- Are often fully booked with client work
+- Often get fully booked with client work

-- Love the idea of working with a wider audience
+- Love the idea of working with a wider audience, including internationally

-- Are prepared to put the work in now, for more flexibility and freedom in the future
+- Are prepared to put the work in now, to get more flexibility and freedom in the future

 These are just some of the ways people build product-based businesses

 There are lots of examples across the site.
 Dig in.
-And stay up to date with the latest thinking and exclusive content in our emails.
+And stay up to date with the latest thinking and exclusive content in the emails.

 Why I love this way of scaling a business